-If the thought of helping somebody start a family fills you with joy, egg donation could be for you!
+Starting your surrogacy journey and wondering how to choose the right donor agency?
 Donating your eggs is a beautiful gift!
 If you have a generous heart and a willingness to commit, you could help someone else start the family they’ve dreamed of.
+Finding the right donor agency means finding one that prioritizes your health, offers fair compensation, provides clear and open communication, protects you, and supports you.

 There are a few practical matters, too.
 You must be able to dedicate the time and energy to being an egg donor.
-Getting to and from appointments will take up much of your day (and your patience!).
+Getting to and from appointments will take up much of your day.
 You’ll also need reliable transportation, which may mean you’ll have to think about whether location matters.

 Flexibility is a big thing, too.
 Will you be okay with whether the Intended Parents want an open, semi-open, or closed agreement?